annisdapr/shop-crud/README.md

 # Observability Integration with Grafana for shop-crud Project

 This document provides a comprehensive guide for the `shop-crud` project.
-It covers the initial setup and demonstrates how to integrate a complete observability stack using Grafana for visualization, Grafana Tempo for distributed tracing, and Grafana Loki with Promtail for structured logging.
+It demonstrates how to integrate an observability stack using Grafana for visualization, Grafana Tempo for distributed tracing, and Grafana Loki with Promtail for structured logging.

 ## About Project
 ### Project Structure